tanyashagova/attrition-data-investigation/README.md

 This is a midterm project at ML-Zoomcamp-2022 course.
 It is aimed to solve the employees attrition problem at the company.
-Model used here makes prediction of attrition of valuable employees.
+The model makes prediction of attrition of valuable employees.

 This project uses a fictional [dataset of employees attrition](https://www.kaggle.com/datasets/whenamancodes/hr-employee-attrition) created by IBM data scientists.